Installation on Windows

 Enable CGroups v2

-This is an optional step, but necessary to be able to get container specific metrics like CPU utilization and memory usage (see section Metric providers below for more information).
+This is an optional step, but necessary to be able to get container specific metrics like CPU utilization, memory usage, network transfer and disk I/O (see section Metric providers below for more information).

 Create the file %USERPROFILE%\.wslconfig